NadiaHirwa/TekHer-Python-Basics/README.md

   - Converting string to integer
   - Value verification using print statements

+   **Exercises 21–30**:
+  - Division, modulo, and power operations
+  - Boolean and special character values
+  - Calculating rectangle area
+  - Using large integers
+  - Value verification using print statements

 ## 📌 Next Steps

-- Continue with Exercises 21–30
+- Continue with Exercises 31–40
 - Gradually complete all 50 exercises
 - Update the README after each push to track progress